Florida emergency declared as Tropical Storm Ian strengthens - NewsBreak

 Florida emergency declared as Tropical Storm Ian strengthens

-TALLAHASSEE, Fla. — (AP) — Gov. Ron DeSantis declared a state of emergency for all of Florida on Saturday as Tropical Storm Ian gained strength over the Caribbean and was forecast to become a major hurricane soon on a track toward the state.
+TALLAHASSEE, Fla. — Gov. Ron DeSantis declared a state of emergency for all of Florida on Saturday as Tropical Storm Ian gains strength over the Caribbean and is forecast to become a major hurricane within days as it tracks toward the state.

 DeSantis had initially issued the emergency order for two dozen counties on Friday.
 But he expanded the warning to the entire state, urging residents to prepare for a storm that could lash large swaths of Florida.